dongasr/dtmbr/content/new-method/systems-mapping.md

   filename: "Systems Mapping"

 ---
-# "Visually identifying the components of complex systems"
+# Visually identifying the components of complex systems

 Systems maps support systems thinking, which is an approach to understanding how the individual components within a network influence each other.
 They can be represented in various ways, most of which focus on identifying causal relationships.